 Fiction serves as a reflection of the human experience, and emotions are the artist’s palette used to paint the intricacies of our feelings and experiences.

-Dwight Swain emphasized the importance of finding a feeling in storytelling, as it’s the first rule of successful storytelling.
+Dwight Swain emphasised the importance of finding a feeling in storytelling, as it’s the first rule of successful storytelling.

 Through fiction, readers can explore diverse emotional landscapes, gaining profound insights into the human condition.
 This exploration often leads to self-reflection and personal growth.